scsm-ua/kirtan-guide-en/songs/nadiya-nagare-nitai-neche-neche-gay-re.md

     bauddha-jaina-māyāvādi-kutarka-khaṇḍana dakṣiṇa-pāvana bhakti-grantha-udhāraṇa

-He refuted the atheistic arguments of the Bud- dhists, Jains, and Māyāvādīs.
-He is the saviour of South India, and He has brought to light the two devotional lit- eratures, Krishna-karṇāmṛta and Brahma-saṁhitā.
+He refuted the atheistic arguments of the Buddhists, Jains, and Māyāvādīs.
+He is the saviour of South India, and He has brought to light the two devotional literatures, Krishna-karṇāmṛta and Brahma-saṁhitā.

 #### 20